History of Roman and Byzantine domes: Sixth century

+The current central dome, above the pendentives, is about 750 mm thick.
+It is about 32 m wide and contains 40 radial ribs that spring from between the 40 windows at its base.
+Four of the windows were blocked as part of repairs in the 10th century.
+The ring of windows at the base of the central dome are in the portion where the greatest hoop tension would have been expected and so they may have been used to help alleviate cracking along the meridians.
+Iron cramps between the marble blocks of its cornice helped to reduce outward thrusts at the base and limit cracking, like the wooden tension rings used in other Byzantine brick domes.
+The original dome had included wooden tension chains at the base of the windows.
+Thin iron chains were added to the reconstructed dome at different times during the Byzantine period.
+Larger tie rods were added under the Ottomans in the 16th and 19th centuries.
+The dome and pendentives are supported by four large arches springing from four piers.
+Additionally, two huge semi-domes of similar proportion are placed on opposite sides of the central dome and themselves contain smaller semi-domes between an additional four piers.
+The Hagia Sophia, as both the cathedral of Constantinople and the church of the adjacent Great Palace of Constantinople, has a form of octagonal plan.

 The city of Ravenna, Italy, had served as the capital of the Western Roman Empire after Milan from 402 and the capital of the subsequent kingdoms of Odoacer and of Theodoric until Justinian's reconquest in 540.
 An octagonal building in Ravenna, begun under Theodoric in 525, was completed under the Byzantines in 547 as the Basilica of San Vitale and contains a terracotta dome.
 It may belong to a school of architecture from 4th and 5th century Milan.
 The building is similar to the Byzantine Church of Saints Sergius and Bacchus and the later Chrysotriklinos, or throne hall and palace church of Constantinople, and it would be used as the model for Charlemagne's palace chapel at Aix-la-Chapelle.
 Hollow amphorae were fitted inside one another to provide a lightweight structure for the dome and avoid additional buttressing.
 It is 18 m in diameter.
 The amphorae were arranged in a continuous spiral, which required minimal centering and formwork but was not strong enough for large spans.
 The dome was covered with a timber roof, which would be the favored practice for later medieval architects in Italy although it was unusual at the time.